2077v2/Goblet/README.md

 ![img](https://i.imgur.com/IqyYRkU.png)

-It is still early days and most mods are replacers of original items in the game Hopefully in the future we will have standalone items.

 ## ⛔[WARNINGS⛔  ](https://)

 All ***(OPTIONAL)***  mods will be enabled automatically if you choose to install "all optional mods" in Vortex these will require you to manually disable the ones you don't want you must read the following guide.